andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 Transfixed, my retinae lock on to the glowing orb.

-Incapable of averting their lustful gaze.
+Incapable of averting their bewitched gaze.

 Blinded by its radiant corona.

 Blinded, not by the ultraviolet radiation of our life-giving
 <a href="https://en.wikipedia.org/wiki/G-type_main-sequence_star" target="_blank" rel="noreferrer no opener"> G-type main-sequence star</a>,
-but by the brilliant rays of sunshine emanating from the Munchmuseet's 6th floor <span class="skewed">Monumental</span> exhibit.
+but by the brilliant flash of sunlight emanating from the Munchmuseet's 6th floor <span class="skewed">Monumental</span> exhibit.

 *The Sun*, a painting by Oslo's native son Edvard Munch, is a work that is